hyperledger-cacti/cacti/CONTRIBUTING.md

 Whenever you begin to use your codes on Hyperledger Cacti, you should follow the directory structure on Hyperledger Cacti.
 The current directory structure is described as the following:

-> - contrib/ : Contributions from each participants, which are not directly dependent on Cacti code.
->   - Fujitsu-ConnectionChain/
->   - Accenture-BIF/
->   - IBM-Weaver/
-> - docs/
->   - API/
->     - business-logic-plugin.md
->     - ledger-plugin.md
->     - routing-interface.md
-> - examples/
->   - example01-car-trade/
->     - src/
-> - plugins/
->     - business-logic-plugin/
->       - lib/ : libraries for building Business Logic Plugin
->     - ledger-plugin/ : Codes of Ledger Plugin
->       - (ledger-name)/ : Including the ledger name (e.g. Ethereum, Fabric, ...)
->         - verifier/
->           - src/ : Source codes of Verifier on Ledger Plugin
->           - unit-test/ : Unit test codes of Verifier on Ledger Plugin (single driver / driver and docker env / ...)
->         - validator/
->           - src/ : Source codes of Validator on Ledger Plugin
->           - unit-test/ : Unit test codes of Validator on Ledger Plugin (single driver / driver and docker env / ...)
->     - routing-interface/
-> - whitepaper/
-> - test/
->   - docker-env/
->   - kubernetes-env/
+> - docs/ : Project documentation (MkDocs-based)
+>   - docs/ : Documentation source files
+>   - assets/ : Static assets for documentation
+> - examples/ : Example applications and demos
+>   - cactus-example-carbon-accounting-backend/
+>   - cactus-example-cbdc-bridging/
+>   - cactus-example-supply-chain-backend/
+>   - cactus-example-discounted-asset-trade/
+>   - ... (additional examples)
+> - extensions/ : Optional extensions and plugins
+> - packages/ : Core packages (monorepo structure)
+>   - cactus-api-client/ : API client utilities
+>   - cactus-cmd-api-server/ : API server command
+>   - cactus-common/ : Common utilities and shared code
+>   - cactus-core/ : Core framework functionality
+>   - cactus-core-api/ : Core API definitions
+>   - cacti-plugin-ledger-connector-*/ : Ledger connector plugins
+>     - cacti-plugin-ledger-connector-besu/
+>     - cacti-plugin-ledger-connector-fabric/
+>     - cacti-plugin-ledger-connector-ethereum/
+>     - cacti-plugin-ledger-connector-corda/
+>     - ... (additional connectors)
+>   - cacti-plugin-keychain-*/ : Keychain plugins
+>   - cacti-plugin-satp-hermes/ : SATP (Secure Asset Transfer Protocol) implementation
+>   - cacti-test-*/ : Test packages for integration testing
+>   - cacti-copm-*/ : COPM (Cross-chain Operation Protocol) packages
+>   - cacti-plugin-weaver-*/ : Weaver integration plugins
+> - tools/ : Build and CI/CD tooling
+>   - docker/ : Docker images (all-in-one ledger images)
+>   - ci.sh : Main CI script
+> - weaver/ : Weaver interoperability framework
+>   - common/ : Shared Weaver components
+>   - core/ : Core Weaver implementation
+>   - rfcs/ : Weaver RFCs and specifications
+>   - samples/ : Weaver sample applications
+>   - sdks/ : Weaver SDKs
+> - whitepaper/ : Project whitepaper

 ## Create a new package

 To create a new package in Hyperledger Cacti:
 1. Create a new subfolder under the `/packages` folder;
 2. Name the folder according to the convention: `cacti-$PLUGIN_TYPE-$PLUGIN_FLAVOR`.
 Example: `cacti-plugin-satp-hermes`;
+   > **Note**: Legacy packages may use the `cactus-` prefix, but all new packages should use `cacti-`.
 3. Inside the new package folder, follow the base directory structure of the current packages (NOTE: the `dist` and `node_modules` are generated folders.
 As such, there is no need to create them previously):
 > - CHANGELOG.md
+> - CONTRIBUTING.md (optional, for package-specific guidelines)
 > - README.md
 > - package.json
-> -  src
+> - src/
->     - main
+>   - main/
->        - $language
+>     - typescript/
->        - $language
+>   - test/
->     - test
+>     - typescript/
->        - $language
+>       - unit/
->        - $language
+>       - integration/
 > - tsconfig.json

-Example:
+Example (cacti-plugin-satp-hermes):
 > - CHANGELOG.md
 > - README.md
 > - package.json
+> - src/
+>   - main/
+>     - typescript/
+>     - solidity/ (for smart contracts)
-> -  src
+>     - yml/ (for OpenAPI specs)
->     - main
+>   - test/
->        - typescript
+>     - typescript/
->        - yml
+>       - unit/
->     - test
+>       - integration/
->        - typescript
+>     - solidity/ (for contract tests)
->        - solidity
+>     - cucumber/ (for BDD tests)
 > - tsconfig.json
+> - jest.config-unit.ts
+> - jest.config-integration.ts

 4. In the `package.json` file, change the name to `@hyperledger/<your-package-name>`.
 Example: `@hyperledger/cacti-plugin-satp-hermes`;
 5. In the `tsconfig.json` file, ensure it extends the Hyperledger Cacti base `tsconfig.ts` file.
 You can do it by following this example: